bbauska/JS-Basics-Unlock/README.md

 inspect variables and evaluate expressions.

--   The console.log() Method: Printing variables or expressions to the console is a simple yet effective way to understand what\'s happening in the code.
+-   The console.log() Method: Printing variables or expressions to the console is a simple yet effective way to understand what&#39;s happening in the code.

--Using Debugger Statements: Inserting the \* debugger\' statement in your code will cause the execution to pause when the browser\'s developer tools are open, acting as a breakpoint.
+-Using Debugger Statements: Inserting the &#42; debugger&#39; statement in your code will cause the execution to pause when the browser&#39;s developer tools are open, acting as a breakpoint.

 -   Code Linting: Tools like ESLint can help in identifying potential